Repairing wood house siding with paint and tools.

 For a perfect fit, use the piece you just removed as a template for your new board.
 If the old board crumbled, measure the opening carefully.
 Take a piece of the old siding with you to the lumber yard to ensure you get an exact match in both thickness and style.
 When you get home, measure your replacement piece and cut it to size with a handsaw or circular saw.
 It’s a good idea to prime all sides of the new board, including the cut ends, before you install it.
 This gives it an extra layer of protection against moisture.

-Step 4: Install the Replacement Siding
+Step 4: Fit and Fasten the New Siding

 Now, carefully slide the new board into place.
 It should fit snugly under the board above it and sit flush with the surrounding siding.
 To secure it, use galvanized siding nails, which are resistant to rust.
 Drive the nails through the top of the new board so that the board above will cover the nail heads.
 Be sure not to overdrive the nails, as this can cause the wood to crack or dimple.
 The goal is for the nail head to sit just flush with the surface of the siding.